Eagle Point Golf Club

 Good For Them

 When the local school stopped funding the golf teams, the course and its members donated the course and their time to allow the teams to practice and to receive instruction.
-The course is the practice course for Crater Lake and Eagle Point High Schools.
+They are a host course for PGA Jr. League and Youth on Course.
+The course is the practice course for Crater Lake and Eagle Point High Schools as well as Southern Oregon Community College.
+During most of the summer they host Terrific Tuesdays, a community gathering when range balls and lessons are free (and they bring in local food trucks).

 Why Play This CourseEagle Point golf